-Robbins was the representative for Alabama’s 4th congressional district and was a Democrat.
+Robbins was the representative for Alabama’s 4th congressional district as a Democrat.
 He served from 1899 to 1901.

 He was previously the representative for Alabama’s 4th congressional district as a Democrat from 1895 to 1897; and the representative for Alabama’s 4th congressional district as a Democrat from 1893 to 1895.